How To Familiarize Yourself With Lime

 - Add key or clef changes in several places at once with Group Select.
 Use This Staff Only in the Key and Clef dialogs.

 - Add text and line annotations.
 Play with the Leave Space annotation control.
-Type a MIDI control change, and try it out using the Hear option.

 - Use Duplicate At Each System to label your staves.